cooperjbrandon/sf-library-hold-notifs/README.md

 ### Prerequisites

-This package assumes you have the following accounts: firebase, mailgun, sb library (obviously), and aws.
+This package assumes you have the following accounts: firebase, mailgun, sf library (obviously), and aws.

 ### Installing